hevnsnt/monster/README.md

 * 4 Chan 5V Relay Module : http://a.co/d/eE9fITI  ($7.86)
 * 2x Door Lock Actuators : http://a.co/d/ic8SmtQ  ($9.57)
 * Powered Speakers       : http://a.co/d/2sLVZjJ  ($10.99) --  Not required, but you should!
-* Fog Machine            : http://a.co/d/7cQjDfj  ($35.99) --  Not required, but seriously makes it awesome!
+* Fog Machine            : http://a.co/d/7cQjDfj  ($35.99) --  Not required, seriously makes it awesome!
 * Pallet Box (DIY)       : https://bit.ly/2C0RcVe
 </pre>

 *Note: Previous versions of RaspberryPis will likely work fine, but please check for GPIO changes!*

-## Release History
+## Release History:

 * 0.0.1
     * MVP -- 2018 Halloween.
 RaspberryPi based; because that is what I have on hand.